-Ditch the car and explore Wells-next-the-Sea, staying in a stunning shepherd’s hut.
+Ditch the car and explore Wells-next-the-Sea, staying in a beautifully decorated shepherd’s hut.
 Cosy wood burner, deliciously comfy bed, en suite shower & WC, kitchenette.
 Walk into town to see the working fishing boats, chic shops and fantastic restaurants.
-Or to the Coast Path and magical views over the saltmarsh, an Area of Outstanding Natural Beauty.
+Or to the Coast Path and magical views over the salt marsh, an Area of Outstanding Natural Beauty.
 Nestled in a corner of the Blue Skies Campsite.

 A romantic getaway – popular destination for special birthdays, anniversaries, proposals, and mini-moons.

 It has been a real labour of love to source and prepare the shepherd’s hut for guests and I hope you enjoy the results.
 From the plants in the garden to the stylish crockery, everything is designed to create a pretty environment for you to relax in.

 The rural location gives you a sense of space and the hut has its own drive, parking and garden.
 Birds and butterflies thrive in the wooded dell, including the resident cuckoo.
 Sitting at the table inside, you’ll see the trees silhouetted against the sunset as you eat an evening meal.
 In the sunny garden you can spread the day’s newspapers out on the picnic bench, topping up coffee from the cafetiere.
 I also provide deck chairs for basking in the sun.

 The bed is deliciously comfortable and inviting.
 The en suite shower and taps have instant hot water.
 The wood burner is seriously effective and out of season you’ll soon find that you’re more than toasty.
 New for winter – heated towel rail in en suite!
 The hut is also insulated and double-glazed.